ibm-cloud-architecture/tutorial-vpc-3tier-networking/README.md

-# Use GUI, CLI or API to run a basic 3-Tier Web App in an IBM Cloud VPC
+# Use GUI, CLI or API to run a Web App in VPC network
 ## Purpose

 Build a load balanced [3-tier](https://en.wikipedia.org/wiki/Multitier_architecture) web application that separates the web / application and data tiers by placing them in separate sub-networks.